zach348/katayaki/README.md

 #Katayaki
 Katayaki is a Rails-based community platform that aggregates and anonymizes feedback on character goals chosen by the user.
 Users join or create online “circles” meant to mirror face-to-face communities and set goals within them.

-For some time, I've fascinated and concerned by what is often referred to as the Photoshop Effect.